Claim: A woman was arrested for trespassing for taking pictures of an airport tourist attraction from a publicly accessible area.

 Genovese, a divorced, unemployed mother of three, has no known record of criminal behavior, and is not listed on any security watch lists, Genovese said.
 The weapons in her vehicle were legally registered, he said.

-The charges against Genovese were subsequently dismissed.
-According to comments published on the web site of the law firm Murtha & Murtha which were taken from court documents filed in the $70 million lawsuit Genovese is pursuing against the Town of Southampton, Genovese was merely taking a picture of a decorative helicopter shell from a publicly accessible roadway, was not trespassing, had not been warned away from the area before, and was in possession only of a legal firearm:
+Genovese spent four days in jail before posting $50,000 bail, and the charges against her were subsequently dismissed.
+According to comments published on the web site of the law firm Murtha & Murtha which were taken from court documents filed in the $70 million lawsuit Genovese was pursuing against the Town of Southampton, Genovese was merely taking a picture of a decorative helicopter shell from a publicly accessible roadway, was not trespassing, had not been warned away from the area before, and was in possession only of a legal firearm:

 Nancy Genovese was driving home from the range when she stopped to take a photograph, and she did have a rifle in her car.
 It was not an "assault weapon”.
 Assault weapons are illegal in New York.
 Regardless of your personal views on firearms, it is important to remember that it is perfectly legal to drive around with an unloaded rifle in a locked case.